vidluther/dotfiles/docs/index.md

+---
+title: "The title of the index page is"
+---

 ## Welcome to my Dotfiles

 This is my attempt to document things that I use often on the CLI .